 - Create some channel names using words from both lists.
 Don’t put yourself under too much pressure here.
 Even if you fail at naming your YouTube channel, you’ll have a better idea of what it should be.

 If this doesn’t work, there are other ways to get YouTube channel name ideas.
-You can try a YouTube name generator, like Name Bounce.
+You can try a YouTube name generator, such as Name Bounce, to get creative suggestions.

 More Examples of Good YouTube Channel Names